codepath/android_guides/Developing-Custom-Themes.md

 ## 1. Create a New Android Application Project

-* Open Eclipse IDE and go to File â†’ New â†’ Project â†’ Android Application Project.
+* Open Eclipse IDE and go to File > New > Project > Android Application Project.
 * Enter App name: ThemeSwitcher (minSDK 14)
 * Name the first activity "ThemeActivity"
 * Keep other defualt selections, go Next till you reach Finish.